CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 |**serial**|{::nomarkdown}<ul><li>catalog</li><li>digital</li><li>mixed</li></ul>{:/}|
 |**mixed**|{::nomarkdown}<ul><li>catalog</li><li>digital</li><li>mixed</li></ul>{:/}|

+The program includes a feature that decodes encoded values in the 'collection_language', 'language', and 'geographic_coverage' columns, using the dictionary in 'encoding_schemes.py'.
+To enable this feature, use the `--decode` argument.
+By default, this feature is disabled.

 For example, your command should look something like this:

-`python extract_base_layer.py american-left-ephemera archival digital`
+`python extract_base_layer.py american-left-ephemera archival digital --decode`

-If you need help or a handy reference to run the script, you can call up the help menu by running the following command:
+If you need help or a handy reference to run the program, you can call up the help menu by running the following command:

 `python extract_base_layer.py --help` or `python extract_base_layer.py -h`

 ### **Output**
-Output from the transformation process is written to the "base-layers/[collection-name]" directory.
+Output from the transformation process is written to the 'base-layers/[collection-name]' directory.
 The collection subdirectory will be created if it does not already exist.
 Within that location, the process creates two output files, one each for data at the item and collection level.
 Both files are encoded as UTF-8 comma-separated value (CSV) files.
-They collection-level output file will include the name of collection subdirectory in the "source-data" directory followed by the suffix "_collection-base-layer.csv", such as "american-left-ephemera_collection-base-layer.csv".
-The name of the item-level file will include the collection subdirectory, and the suffix will depend on the specified collection type and subtype, such as "american-left-ephemera_item-base-layer_archival-digital.csv".
+They collection-level output file will include the name of collection subdirectory in the 'source-data' directory followed by the suffix '_collection-base-layer.csv', such as 'american-left-ephemera_collection-base-layer.csv'.
+The name of the item-level file will include the collection subdirectory, and the suffix will depend on the specified collection type and subtype, such as 'american-left-ephemera_item-base-layer_archival-digital.csv'.
 If the source data contains no collection-level metadata (i.e., an EAD file), the collection base layer file will be empty. <!--This information can be added manually.-->